 These hardy, slow-growing tree ferns from the Southern Hemisphere are easy to transplant and establish.
 Arguably the most beautiful of the tree ferns, they produce long, lacy, arching fronds.
 Caring for them isn't difficult.
 They need high humidity, so wet down the trunks on dry summer and autumn days.
 Overhead watering is preferred.
 Give them moist, well-drained soil rich in humus; shield them from drying winds.
 Every spring, spread a few inches of organic fertilizer, such as garden compost or composted cow manure, around the base.
 Don't trim off the old fronds until new ones emerge.
 Beyond hardiness range, grow in containers.

-- Thick, red-brown, fuzzy trunk grows slowly to 15 ft.
-From top of trunk grow many arching, 3- to 6-ft. fronds; mature fronds are more nely cut than those of Australian tree fern (Cyathea cooperi).
+- Thick, red-brown, fuzzy trunk grows slowly to 15 feet From top of trunk grow many arching, 3- to 6 feet fronds; mature fronds are more nely cut than those of Australian tree fern (Cyathea cooperi).

 - Slender, dark trunk grows slowly to 20 feet tall.

 - Flat crown of 8 feet-long, stiff, leathery fronds.

 - Much less frequently grown than Dicksonia antarctica.